cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 tree may leak more information about the set than the heavy hitters themselves;
 see {{agg-param-privacy}} for details.)

-Poplar1 composes an IDPF with the "secure sketching" protocol of {{BBCGGI21}}.
+Poplar1 composes an IDPF with the arithmetic sketch of {{BBCGGI21}}, Section 4.2.
+(The paper calls this a "secure sketch", but the underlying technique was later generalized in {{BBCGGI23}}, where it is called "arithmetic sketching".)
-This protocol ensures that evaluating a set of input shares on a unique set of candidate prefixes results in shares of a "one-hot" vector, i.e., a vector that is zero everywhere except for one element, which is equal to one.
+This protocol ensures that evaluating a set of input shares on a unique set of candidate prefixes results in shares of a "one-hot" vector, i.e., a vector that is zero everywhere except for at most one element, which is equal to one.

 The remainder of this section is structured as follows.
 IDPFs are defined in
 {{idpf}}; a concrete instantiation is given {{idpf-poplar}}.
 The Poplar1 VDAF is